clzhang97/LPD-Net_pytorch/README.md

 The code is tested in Linux and Windows environments (Python: 3.6.0, pytorch: 1.2.0, CUDA10.0) with Nvidia GTX 2080Ti GPU.

 We use the same training data "Training_Data_Img91.mat" as ISTA-Net.
-Please download it and put it in the folder "Training_data" first (https://github.com/jianzhangcs/ISTA-Net-PyTorch).
+Please download it and put it in the folder "./Training_data" first (https://github.com/jianzhangcs/ISTA-Net-PyTorch).

 ### Training LPD-Net